Reflection (song): Use in Mulan

-In the film Mulan, the song is recorded by Filipina singer and actress Lea Salonga as the title character Mulan.
-"Reflection", which lasts for 2:27 was written and produced by Matthew Wilder and David Zippel, in the key of A major.
+In the film Mulan, the song is recorded by Filipina singer and actress Lea Salonga as the film's titular character, Fa Mulan.
+"Reflection", which lasts for two minutes and twenty-seven seconds was written and produced by Matthew Wilder and David Zippel, and is in the key of A major (though beginning in the submediant key of F-sharp major).
 Salonga's vocal range spans from the low-note of G♯3 to the high-note of D5 in a moderately slow tempo of 119 beats per minute.
 The film version truncates the song from the original full version, which runs 3:40 and consists of one more verse and chorus.

 The song is performed after Mulan returns home following a humiliating and failed attempt to impress her matchmaker.
 The lyrical content expresses the way Mulan feels about wanting to show the world who she really is instead of pretending to be who she is not, but is afraid to disappoint her family by doing so.
 This scene takes place at Mulan's home in its surrounding gardens and ends in her family temple, where she removes her makeup to reveal her true appearance.

-In 2015, Salonga revealed that she was asked to re-record the song back in 1996 in its shortened form as the producers saw that the first version is not moving the story along.
+In 2015, Salonga revealed that she was asked to re-record the song back in 1996, in its shortened form, as the producers saw that the first version was not moving the story along.